svohr/mixemt/README.md

 #### `-s PREFIX, --save PREFIX`
 Save the EM results using this file prefix.
-These files allow contributor detection and assembly steps to be run mulitple times without running EM again.
+These files allow contributor detection and assembly steps to be run multiple times without running EM again.
 The information contained in these file may also be useful for other analyses.